Skip to content ↓

 Reading diaries should be in school each day to record any reading we do in school.

-We expect to see three signed reads per week.
+We expect to see four signed reads per week.

 Regular reading at home really supports children’s progress but most importantly builds their confidence as a reader.